-Calf compression sleeves, just like built-in GPS fitness trackers, are a great accessory to have if your workout routine includes a moderate degree of running or ‘leg day’ exercises.
+Calf compression sleeves are a great accessory to have if your workout routine includes a moderate degree of running or ‘leg day’ exercises.

-Even if you don’t do a lot of running but you get painful, sore, and stiff legs after your workouts, you might benefit greatly by spending a few tenners on any of the best calf compression sleeves.
+Even if you don’t do a lot of running but you get painful, sore, and stiff legs after your workouts, you might benefit greatly by spending a few tenners on any of the best calf compression sleeves and/or getting a nice calf and leg massage afterward.
 We have rounded up our top picks for the best calf compression sleeves that you can buy this year.

 These are the best Calf compression sleeves for running in 2020

 - Venom Calf Brace Compression Sleeves

 - Rymora Calf Compression Sleeves

 - Graduated Calf Compression Sleeves by Thirty48

 - Vive Calf Brace – Adjustable Shin Splint Support

 Featuring an incredibly soft and comfortable blend of 79% Polyamide (a stronger type of polyester) and 20% Spandex, this compression sleeve is lightweight, comfortable, and breathable.